AdamPaternostro/Azure-Data-Factory-CI-CD-Source-Control/README.md

 - You can then open ADF, perform the fix and test
 - When tested, merge back to Master, Publish and then deploy
 - Merge Master to Feature-A, Feature-B, etc. to push the change to your feature branches

+## Pull Requests
+- Developers can use the ADF UI to create new branches off of each feature branch.
+When their work is complete a pull request back to the feature branch can be initiated.

 ## Overall Considerations
 - Do not edit the same pipeline in two feature branches.
 It is really hard to merge pipelines.